Ancient Japan - Historical Temples and Traditional Architecture

 The Oldest Tree in Japan

 A long but legendary day.
-Our goal is Jomon Sugi – a 7,000-year-old tree, the oldest in Japan.
-The journey to it takes us through ancient cedar forests, abandoned railway tracks, and requires about nine hours of pure movement and focus.
+Our goal is Jōmon Sugi, a 7,000-year-old tree, the oldest in Japan.
+The path to it winds through ancient cedar forests, abandoned railway lines, and requires around nine hours of pure movement and focus.

 Day 12